Due to the high volume during the holiday season, delivery may be delayed by a few days. We apologize for the inconvenience.

 Menus... the ATS25 max-Decoder has pages and pages of them.

-After powering on the radio, press NEXT, then SETUP, and then NEXT about 15 times until you reach the "BT/Wi-Fi" menu.
-There, switch on "Wireless on" and then "Select AP."
-Select your desired Wi-Fi network and enter the password.
-I encountered several Wi-Fi scan failures, which caused the software to hang and required me to restart the radio.
+The ATS25 max-Decoder is packed with extensive menu options.
+Upon switching on the radio, you'll notice a registered product key displayed prominently.
+It's advisable to write this key down and keep it safe.
+To connect to Wi-Fi, navigate through the menu system.
+After powering on the radio, press NEXT, then SETUP, and continue pressing NEXT approximately 15 times until you reach the "BT/Wi-Fi" menu.
+Here, toggle "Wireless on" and then select "Select AP."
+Choose your Wi-Fi network and enter the password.
+Be aware that you may encounter Wi-Fi scan failures, which could cause the software to hang, necessitating a restart of the radio.
 Once connected, exit the menu and save your settings.
-In radio mode, touch the tiny Wi-Fi symbol on the screen until it lights up green.
-You are now connected and ready to utilize the brilliant online features created by the Jstvro group specifically for the ATS25 max-Decoder.
+In radio mode, touch the tiny Wi-Fi symbol on the screen until it lights up green, indicating a successful connection.

 Receiver developers